-Not only does Reading Eggs use proven methods to build essential phonics and reading skills, the programme is so much fun.
+Not only does Reading Eggs use proven methods to build essential phonics and reading skills, the program is also so much fun!
 Children love playing the games and earning rewards as they learn and develop a real love of reading.

-By using the Reading Eggs programme, children learn to read in an engaging and enjoyable way.
-All of the lessons are embedded in game‑like activities that encourage the children to play as they learn.
-When they succeed, they are rewarded with prizes, such as the golden eggs they receive at the end of each short activity they complete.
+By using the Reading Eggs program, children learn to read in an enjoyable way.
+All of the lessons are embedded in game‑like activities that encourage children to play as they learn.
+When they succeed, they are rewarded with prizes, such as the golden eggs they receive at the end of each activity completed.

-With the lessons being so fun, young readers enjoy spending time using Reading Eggs—and the more time they spend in the programme, the more that they learn!
-It's what makes the programme so successful in home across 169 different countries.
+With the lessons being so fun, young readers enjoy spending time using Reading Eggs—and the more time they spend in the program, the more that they learn!
+It's what makes the programs so successful in homes across 169 different countries.